guoyu-eng/com3504_team_09/README.md

 ## TODO

-Users can upload images form URL/File/Camera
+Users can upload images from URL/File
 Server store uploaded images to MongoDB
 Users can view all uploaded images
 Users can search for images
-Users can start an annotation session by selecting an image and choose a room number Users can chat within a room and the history message Offline experience with Service Worker
+Users can start an annotation session by selecting an image and choose a room number Users can chat within a room and the history message Users can change the Name of the bird, using their Nickname Offline experience with Service Worker
-Chatting history can be stored in IndexedDB
+Chatting history can be stored in MongoDB

 ## Contact

-We are team WUBBA LUBBA DUB-DUB.
+We are team 09.
 If you would like to contact us, here are our contact details and Github links：

 Guoyu : gliu14@sheffield.ac.uk